 I do this without the aide of digital gimmickry.
 Many images are exactly as they came out of the camera.
 Those that have had some editing received no more than what was done in a traditional darkroom.
 I no longer use colored lens filters because I get what I want more precisely what with a computer editing program.
 Other than these minor adjustments my work is au natural.

 My primary canvas is water.
 However, I find extraordinary natural works of art can also be found in rocks, boulders, tree bark, pebbles, forests, clouds, fire, ice and just about anything anywhere, when I am truly looking and seeing.

 The world is awash with digital photos.
-My focus is not in creating more pretty pictures, although I have plenty of those too.
+My focus is not in creating more pretty pictures.
 I am not out to excite, shock, thrill or titillate.
 My objective is quite the opposite.
 I wish to show people the breathless beauty that is all around them.
 I strive to point out that this beauty can be found in the most mundane places, yet mostly goes unseen and unnoticed.
 I want people to look at these amazing works of nature and find something that soothes their senses and intrigues their minds.
 I want to create images that beckon the viewer to step off their spinning wheel, and spend some quality time with the wonders that are nature.
 Quite simply, I wish to show people a side of photography and nature that they may not have seen before.